 - When the 15 minutes are up, add the garlic and cook for another 5 minutes.
 The shallots should be a deep amber color by now.2 cloves garlic

 - In a bowl, stir to combine the shallot mixture, yogurt, scallions, honey, and salt.
 Spoon the yogurt mixture onto a large plate and spread it with the back of your spoon to form a bed for the potatoes.
-Place potatoes on top of the yogurt.
-Top with a handful of the mixed greens and drizzle the plate with the chili crisp.
+Sprinkle a handful of greens on top of the yogurt and place potatoes on top.
+Top with another handful of the mixed greens and drizzle the plate with the chili crisp.
 Serve immediately with the remaining greens on the side.2 scallions, 1 ½ cup full-fat Greek yogurt, 1½ tsp honey, ¾ tsp kosher salt, 2 cup mixed greens, chili crisp **